freehaha/slate/source/includes/_entities.md

 ### Parameters

-attribute | type | description
+Parameter | Type | Description
 --- | --- | --- | ---
-\*id | uuid | id of the entity in question brief | bool | true to retrieve only the entity in question, otherwise all related entities will be retrieved
+\*id | uuid | ID of the entity in question brief | bool | `true` to retrieve only the entity in question, otherwise all related entities will be retrieved

-## Display entity
+## Display Entity

 ```shell
 curl -XGET 'http://johnsd.cse.unsw.edu.au:3000/entities/ee1db224-3331-4b8a-bc11-8839b4e5d6b4/display'